georgezouq/eatit-website/_posts/mediterranean-diet-vs-keto.md

   - "Keto"
   - "Meal Planning"
   - "Nutrition"
-  - "EatIt App"
+  - "Eatibo App"
 category: "Nutrition"
 author:
-  name: "EatIt Editorial Team"
+  name: "Eatibo Editorial Team"
   role: "Registered Dietitians & Food Data Science"
 seoDescription: "Mediterranean diet vs keto: a practical comparison of weight loss speed, blood sugar control, heart-health markers, and long-term sustainability.
-Learn sample meal plans, pros and cons, and how to track net carbs, fiber, and healthy fats with the EatIt app.
+Learn sample meal plans, pros and cons, and how to track net carbs, fiber, and healthy fats with the Eatibo app.
 Primary keyword: Mediterranean diet vs keto.
 Secondary keywords: keto vs Mediterranean, Mediterranean keto, low carb diet, heart healthy diet."
 slug: mediterranean-diet-vs-keto
 ---

 If you’re torn between Mediterranean and keto, you’re not alone.
 One promises quick scale drops; the other reads like a lifelong way to eat.
 The better pick hinges on your goal, your health markers, and your lifestyle.
 You can even blend ideas from both.

-> Try this while you read: open **EatIt**, set your goal to **Keto** or **Mediterranean**, and scan a meal or barcode.
+> Try this while you read: open **Eatibo**, set your goal to **Keto** or **Mediterranean**, and scan a meal or barcode.
 You’ll see net carbs, fiber, saturated fat, and simple “Good / Limit / Skip” flags—so the article turns into action on your plate.

 ![top-down split image of a colorful Mediterranean grain-and-veg bowl on the left and a simple keto steak-with-greens plate on the right, natural light, minimal props](/assets/images/blog-article/med_vs_keto_side_by_side.jpg)